blackferncreations/germankeycut/framework.md

 # The GermanKeyCut Framework

-This document describes the market model underlying GermanKeyCut structural positioning.
+This document describes the market model underlying the structural positioning system documented through GermanKeyCut.

+GermanKeyCut is the website and public interface through which Black Fern Creations LLC presents its German market positioning work.
+Within this repository, GermanKeyCut also refers to the structural system expressed through that interface.

-GermanKeyCut uses the framework to interpret how international offers are evaluated, carried forward and, over time, integrated within the German market.
+The framework is used to interpret how international offers are evaluated, carried forward and, over time, integrated within the German market.

 The model can be summarized as: